dev-vw/lanecc_teaching-demo/geospatial-r_lesson1.md

 Within my computer (I'm running a distribution of the Linux operating system called Ubuntu), `rtools_course` is located at `/home/vaniawang/.../rtools_course/`.

-Once you know the path to your working directory, simply run the `setwd()` command with the path name as input: simply enclose the path name in quotations and place insert it between the round brackets.
+Once you know the path to your working directory, simply run the `setwd()` command in the R console:

 ```
 setwd("/home/vaniawang/.../rtools_course/")